 - If your device is offline when the alert is due to arrive at your device, you will receive no alert.

 - If you require alerts when your device is offline, we recommend syncing your calendar with your device over CalDAV.

 - We are building the infrastructure to support offline capability.

 - We don't know when the feature will be ready.

 Android: notifications don't work without Google Play Services

-- GCM (or FCM as it once was known) or a compatible Google Play service is required for notifications to work on Android.
+- FCM (formerly known as GCM) or a compatible Google Play service is required for notifications to work on Android.